JazzJE/dynamically-allocated-mlp/README.md

         - 1 neuron in the output layer, which is implicitly created whenever the program is run, and which will output the result
     - Then, recompile the program with the following commands
         ```
-        mkdir build         // make this directory if not made already
         cd build
-        cmake ..            // only run this command once after cloning the project
         cmake --build .
         ```

-* Run the program
+* Run the program from the root directory, _NOT_ the build directory
     ```
-    ./neural_network.exe    // from the root directory
+    ./neural_network.exe
     ```
     - If the neural network files or the data set files have errors in them, the program will end and ask you to fix them before interacting further
         - However, for the neural network files, the program will ask if they would also like to generate new ones instead; please do this if you would like to generate a new MLP that has a different structure of neurons or the data set has changed